mrudinipatel/mrudiniPatel/README.md

 ## Hello!
 I'm Mrudini 👋

-🔭 I’m currently working on my personal website and a fun sudoko game.
+🔭 I’m currently working on my personal website and a organization website for GryphHacks for the University of Guelph's School of Computer Science.

 🌱 I’m currently a second year Computer Science student at the University of Guelph.